 Ready for Quilting

 Theoretically, the Tarts Come to Tea is in the quilting process, though I haven’t worked on it in a while.
-It did come with me to Retreat and almost made it high enough on the list to get some love.

 Hunting and Gathering